 - Sources to use

 - What competitors’ content includes

 - Links to reference

-An experienced writer still has to write from the brief but this tool will save them hours of research and you’ll have content relevant to the topic.
+An experienced writer still has to write from the brief, but this tool will save them hours of research, and you’ll have relevant content.

 Which gives you a better ranking chance.